-When the treatment is binary (i.e., there are only two treatment doses), the $\widehat{\lambda}$ reduces to the classic Neyman estimator in the binary treatment case.
-Under exact matching (i.e., assuming that equation (\ref{eqn: random assign}) holds), it is straightforward to show that $E\widehat{\lambda}=\lambda$, i.e., the Neyman estimator $\widehat{\lambda}$ is an unbiased estimator for the effect ratio $\lambda$, and corresponding variance estimator can be derived following the arguments in \citet{baiocchi2010building} to construct a valid confidence interval for $\lambda$.
+When there are only two unique treatment doses, $\widehat{\lambda}_{N}$ reduces to the conventional Neyman estimator for binary treatments.
+Under exact matching with \eqref{eqn: random assign} holds, it is straightforward to show that $\mathbb{E}(\widehat{\lambda}_{N}| \mathcal{F}, \mathcal{Z})=\lambda$, so that the Neyman estimator $\widehat{\lambda}_{N}$ is unbiased to estimate the effect ratio $\lambda$.
+Also, assuming exact matching, the corresponding Neyman-type variance estimator for $\widehat{\lambda}_{N}$ can be derived using the arguments in \cite{baiocchi2010building}, allowing the construction of confidence intervals with asymptotic coverage guarantee.